acridsoul/cybershujaa-portfolio/DEPLOY_DIGITALOCEAN.md

 ---

 **You’re done!
-Your Astro portfolio is now live and secure on your DigitalOcean droplet.**
+Your Astro portfolio is now live and secure on your DigitalOcean droplet at https://portfolio.githinji.dev.**